 Metal chimneys also need regular sweeping.
 Soot does not stick to them as readily as masonry, but it is present and does need to be removed.

 Did you know chimney sweeps are considered good luck?
 In Europe it is a common custom to hire a chimney sweep to come to the church and kiss the bride on her wedding day.
 Shaking hands with a sweep is also considered lucky, and many of our customers still do this.
 Images of chimney sweeps were frequently used on New Year's Eve postcards in Victorian times to wish your friends luck in the New Year.

 On the right is an antique "New Years" postcard.

-The sweeps were often shown with shamrocks and pigs as good luck symbols
+The sweeps were often shown with shamrocks, pigs, horseshoes and mushrooms as good luck symbols

 1. A good chimney fire once or twice a year is all the chimney cleaning you need.